Release Commands¶

 Overview¶

-command group provides operations for creating and managing release packages that combine multiple RO-Crates.
+The release command group provides operations for creating and managing release packages that combine multiple RO-Crates.
 This allows you to organize related RO-Crates into a cohesive collection with unified metadata and documentation.

 fairscape-cli release [COMMAND] [OPTIONS]